-Macrostock: Macrostock photography, also known as traditional stock photography, tends to be exclusive stock photography that comes at a high price.
-Since macrostock is exclusive, customers pay a higher fee to license the imagery but get to be the only ones with the rights to that particular image, maintaining the “uniqueness” of the stock photos being used.
+Macrostock: Macrostock photography is also known as traditional stock photography.
+Since macrostock is exclusive, customers pay a higher fee to license the imagery so they hold exclusive rights to that particular image, maintaining the “uniqueness” of the photos being used.
 In some cases of macrostock, images aren’t totally exclusive (meaning that a very limited number of customers can purchase the rights to the same stock photo).

 Midstock: Midstock photography is the middle of the road option that provides stock photography priced between macrostock and microstock.
 It is often used online and offers exclusive and non-exclusive options for use of imagery.